Roberto Álvarez (diplomat)

-Roberto Álvarez Gil (born in Santo Domingo on June 7, 1944) is a Dominican lawyer, diplomat and politician.
-Since August 16, 2020, he is the Foreign Minister of the Dominican Republic, in the government of President Luis Abinader.
+Roberto Teodoro Álvarez Gil (born in Santo Domingo on June 7, 1944) is a Dominican lawyer and diplomat.
+He became Foreign Minister of the Dominican Republic, in the government of President Luis Abinader in August 16, 2020.
 He is also a researcher and author of publications on human rights and international relations.
 In 2005, he was Permanent Representative of the Dominican Republic to the Organization of American States.